 Calculation for Portable Queue Warning Alert System pay quantity:

-Month = (4 Months) x (1 PQWAS) = 4 Month
+PQWAS Pay Quantity = (4 Months) x (1 PQWAS) = 4 Month

-Pay Quantity for PQWAS = 4 Month

-Calculation for Queue Warning PCMS pay quantity:
+Calculation for Queue Warning PCMS Pay Quantity:

 With queue length anticipated to be ~2 miles the project team determines to place a PCMS at 1 mile, 2 miles, and 3 miles prior to the work zone resulting in 3 PCMS per direction of work zone traffic for a total of 6 PCMS for the project.

-Month = (4 Months) X (6 PCMS) = 24 Month

-Pay Quantity for Queue Warning PCMS = 24 Month

-Month = (4 Months) X (6 PCMS) = 24 Month
+Queue Warning PCMS Pay Quantity = (4 Months) x (6 PCMS) = 24 Month

 Calculation for Queue Warning Portable Radar Sensor

-Month = (4 Months) X (6 PCMS) = 24 Month

-Pay Quantity for Queue Warning Portable Radar Sensor = 24 Month
+Queue Warning Portable Radar Sensor Pay Quantity= (4 Months) x (6 PCMS) = 24 Month

 Queue Protection Vehicle Guidance

 Queue Protection Vehicles provide visual alerts making motorists traveling toward the work zone aware that they are approaching slow or stopped traffic.
 The decision to include a Queue Protection Vehicle requirement in a project will be based on the engineering judgement of the project design team.
-A Queue Protection Vehicle should be considered when the following conditions exist:
+A Queue Protection Vehicle should be considered when one or more of the following conditions exist:

 High-speed, High-volume Route (Interstates, Parkways, etc.)